ShenXiexs/InFound-Raw/infound-data-collection/readme.md

 }
 ```

-> 说明：`tab=all` 会顺序遍历 To review / Ready to ship / Shipped / Content pending / Completed / Canceled 六个标签。只有提供 `campaignId` 时才会执行搜索过滤，否则按各标签的完整列表抓取。
+`tab=all` iterates To review / Ready to ship / Shipped / Content pending / Completed / Canceled.
+If `campaignId` is provided, search filtering is applied; otherwise it crawls full lists.

-- **指定活动 ID，抓取搜索结果的所有分页**：
+- Specific campaign ID with full pagination:

 ```json
 {